&Team: 2025: Go in Blind, first Asia tour and Korean debut

-On October 28, &TEAM made their official Korean debut with the mini-album Back to Life.
-The album achieved immediate commercial success, selling 1,139,988 copies on its release day (October 28, 2025), making them a double million-seller following their previous Japanese single.
-This feat set a record by topping the Oricon Daily Album ranking, making it the first Korean album by a Japanese artist to do so.
+&Team made their official Korean debut on October 28 with the mini-album Back to Life.
+The EP achieved immediate commercial success, selling 1,139,988 copies on its release day, making &Team a double million-seller following Go in Blind.
+Back to Life topped Oricon Daily Album ranking, becoming the first Korean album by a Japanese artist to do so. &Team achieved a television triple crown on Korean music programs with the lead single "Back to Life", winning SBS M's The Show, MBC M's Show Champion, and KBS2's Music Bank.